 WDNR decided to disregard the late June samples despite the fact that water-based recreation was in full swing by then, analyzing only data collected in July and August when chlorophyll-a concentrations tend to be highest.
 And while they continue to use the “threshold concentration method” for assessing impairment due to total phosphorus, they adopted a new statistical protocol for assessing impairment due to excessive algae (as indicated by chlorophyll-a concentration).
 Under this new protocol, the test statistic is no longer the average, but rather the 30th percentile of chlorophyll-a concentration (the value estimated to be exceeded 30% of the time).
 In effect, this lowers the bar for concluding that a waterbody is impaired.
 And because these statistics are calculated with complex formulas not accessible to the general public, the process creates a transparency problem.
 Frankly, it all got above my head, so I enlisted the aid of my oldest son, Dr. Jason Neuswanger, who is a quantitative fishery ecologist working for a consulting firm near Seattle.

 I asked Jason to duplicate WDNR’s analysis if possible.
-In the interest of transparency, his results and conclusions are attached (click here for detailed analysis), though most people (including me) will not understand all the codes and computations.
+In the interest of transparency, his results and conclusions are entitled Teal Lake Chlorophyll Analysis for Impairment Determination, though most people (including me) will not understand all the codes and computations.
 WDNR has acknowledged these computations and analyses as accurate.
 However, they insist the new question is not whether Teal Lake’s chlorophyll-a levels warrant an impairment listing, but rather, whether recent levels have decreased enough to warrant de-listing.
 You heard that right.
 There is a subtle difference between the levels required to list a lake initially and the slightly lower levels required to de-list it.
 This changes the statistical “hypothesis testing” procedure.
 And in this case, by the slightest of margins, it allows WDNR to maintain an impairment listing based on 30th percentile chlorophyll-a levels that are too low to trigger an initial listing of impairment.
 In summary, the statistical bar is slightly higher for purposes of proving “all is clear” and a lake is no longer impaired.
 If you are still reading, congratulations.
 If your head is hurting, my sincere apologies.

 To this point, everything I have reported assumes 2012 data were legitimately included in the various analyses.
 I do not believe that to be the case.
 Referring back to Table 1, note that total phosphorus and chlorophyll-a levels were much higher in 2012 than in subsequent years.
 That’s because we were still under the influence of a long-term drought.
 Table 1 shows the Palmer Drought Severity Index for northwestern Wisconsin was moderate to severe in 2012 – making it an atypical year.
 During droughts, stream inflow decreases, water clarity increases, and lake volume is reduced by evaporation, resulting in temporarily higher nutrient concentrations and greater utilization of those nutrients (like phosphorus) by algae in clearer water.
 (Sunlight penetrates deeper, allowing microscopic algae to thrive at greater depths than usual.)
 Therefore, chlorophyll-a was predictably higher than the threshold impairment level of 20 ppb in Teal Lake in July and August of 2012.
 What can be done with such anomalous data?